mikeleonkurowski1-png/Schachspiel/README.md

 - **Captured Pieces Tracker:** Dynamic side-panel display using FlowPane layouts with custom piece styling and Unicode symbols for both White and Black.
 - **Visual Move Indicators:** Clear UI highlights showing all legal target squares when selecting a piece.
 - **Integrated Chess Clock:** Dual countdown timers for timed competitive play.
+- **Board flip animation:** The board (if enabled) smoothly rotates after each move so both players always view from their own perspective.
+- **Main Menu with Settings:** A dedicated main menu allows toggling the ches clock, undo/redo buttons, board flip animation, and the chess bot before starting a game.
-- **Polished UI & Controls:** Modern dark aesthetic featuring board glow effects, intuitive turn indicators, and quick-action buttons to reset or close the game.
+- **Polished UI & Controls:** Modern dark aesthetic featuring board glow effect, intuitive turn indication, and quick-action buttons to reset or go back to the main menu.
+- **Chess bot (Computer Component):** A built-in AI opponent powered by the Minimax algorithm with Alpha-Beta Pruning and Piece-Square Tables for positional evaluation.
+The bot can be enabled or disabled in from the main menu.

 ## Tech Stack & Architecture